proton4444/knosso.ai/README.md

 ## Usage

 1. Open your web browser and navigate to `http://localhost:5000`
-2. Use the web interface to:
-   - Generate text using OpenAI's API
+2. Use the web interface to generate text using OpenAI's API
-   - Create images using ComfyUI's Stable Diffusion models
-   - Manage and execute different workflows

-## ComfyUI Integration

-To use the image generation features:
-1. Make sure you have ComfyUI installed and running
-2. The platform will automatically connect to your local ComfyUI instance
-3. You can load and execute different workflows through the web interface

 ## Contributing